eeshvardasikcm/eeshvardasikcm/archive.md

 I was born in Nevada and raised in Las Vegas.
 Others like me have suffered greatly.
 I want to fight for my civil rights.

+### Pugeot Sound

+I have been contacting some people in Seattle where I used to live for a long time and may possibly find some remote volunteer work on GitHub for a good cause over in higher conscious like-minded communities in Seattle or similar.

+because I'm not going to be using llvm, a natural move for me would be to look for some sustainable project that is part of the
+C++ community here on github.

+carbon project uses LLVM and I want to avoid any overlap right now by using C++ standardized libraries and standardized C++ practices.

 ## archived March 2023